Holy Trinity, High Street

 Holy Trinity, High Street, Rayleigh, Essex SS6 8BB View on map

 Parish church.
 Mainly 14th century built of ragstone and flint.
-The stone tower came from Rayleigh Castle, a licence was granted by Richard II in 1394 to the people of Rayleigh for the carrying away of stone for repairs to church and building of a belfry.
+The stone tower came from Rayleigh Castle, a licence was granted for the stone tower by Richard II in 1394 to the people of Rayleigh for the carrying away of stone for repairs to church and building of a belfry.
 A document of 1396 specifies the building of the tower.
-Fine Tudor brick porch which doubled as Rayleigh's first school.
+Fine tudor brick porch which doubled as Rayleigh's first school.

 - Other Charges: Small charge applicable for tower openings